 Will a WiFi extender slow down my internet?

-A WiFi extender works by rebroadcasting a signal, which inherently adds a tiny bit of latency.
-In practice, however, the difference is negligible for most activities.
-A well-placed, high-quality extender will provide a much faster and more stable connection in a dead zone than a weak, direct signal from your router would.
+A WiFi extender inherently adds a tiny bit of latency by rebroadcasting a signal.
+However, for most activities, this difference is negligible.
+A well-placed, high-quality extender will provide a much faster and more stable connection in a dead zone compared to a weak, direct signal from your router.

 Is a mesh WiFi system better than an extender?